supcik/academic-www/content/docs/customization.md

 | Timezone | `MST` |
 | Offset   | `-0700`   `-07`   `-07:00`   `Z0700`   `Z07:00` |

-To modify the format, edit `date_format` and `time_format` in `config.toml` using the above constants.
+To modify the format, edit `date_format` and `time_format` in `config/_default/params.toml` using the above constants.
 For example, some common formats are:

 | Format                            | Type              |
 |-----------------------------------|-------------------|